Triston0130/Aurora/examples/realtime_controller/README.md

-# Realtime Controller Sample
+# Realtime Controller Sample (Placeholder)

-A control loop executes inside the realtime zone with millisecond deadlines while CPU actors feed telemetry and collect diagnostics.

-## Highlights
-- Realtime zone enforces a 2 ms deadline per cycle.
-- Region hand-off carries sensor data between CPU and realtime actors.
-- Supervisor cancels the controller if deadlines are missed, demonstrating structured cancellation cascades.
+This placeholder mirrors the future realtime controller example.
+The current `.aur` program implements a simple arithmetic helper so that the compiler pipeline remains green while the full realtime runtime is under construction.

 ## Running